cbuenoblanco94-png/TransferMatrixCalculator/README.md

 - No es necesario tener MATLAB instalado / No MATLAB installation required.
 - El MATLAB Runtime no es necesario, ya que el `.exe` es autónomo / MATLAB Runtime is not required, the `.exe` is self-contained.
+- Transfermatrixv3.exe no necesita programas adicionales/ Tansfermatrixv3.exe does not require further programs

 ---